kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 More information on DSR on Windows can be found [here](https://techcommunity.microsoft.com/blog/networkingblog/direct-server-return-dsr-in-a-nutshell/693710).

 Overlay networking mode is a common networking mode used in Kubernetes clusters and is required by some for some important scenarios like network policy support with Calico CNI.
-Adding support for overlay networking mode in Windows kube-proxy will allow users to use more CNI soluitons with Windows nodes.
+Adding support for overlay networking mode in Windows kube-proxy will allow users to use more CNI solutions with Windows nodes.

 ### Goals